NSO-developer/nso-examples/sdk-api/cdb-py/README.md

 This example shows a few different ways to subscribe to changes in the CDB configuration database.

-The CDB package `packages/cdb/package-meta-data.xml` file shows that the package has two components, where each component is of type `application`:
+The `cdb` package `packages/cdb/package-meta-data.xml` file shows that the package has two components, where each component is of type `application`:

 - A CDB configuration data subscriber that subscribes to the